The Lost City

 Mark Henderson, a British hostage who was one of the final five released by the guerrillas (all were done so without being harmed) after 102 days, recently made a feature-length documentary about his experience.
 Rey refused to take part in the making of My Kidnapper.
 When the production team offered to send him a DVD of the final edit anyway, he refused that too.
 Even for a king of this jungle, some traumas run too deep.

 After an early breakfast on our fourth morning, we wade across a river five times to get ourselves to the bottom of a flight of 1,200 mossy, slippery stairs.
 Staggering to the top, we finally see that life here couldn’t be more different than its nominal rival.
 One of the Mountain Battalion soldiers sells a couple of drinks from a cooler almost apologetically, but other than him and a few camouflaged comrades in the background, we are the only people here to explore the ruins.
 The morning sunlight steadily devours the valley clouds and we are treated to all of the ancient settlement’s splendour.
 Sticking its balding head out just above the trees, Ciudad Perdida looks halfway between the mountainous settlement of Machu Picchu and the jungle-fodder of Angkor Wat.
-Between the emptiness of it and the ragged, partial clearing of the site, there’s a feeling that we are the ones discovering this aged place for the first time.
+Between its emptiness and the ragged, partial clearing of the site, there’s a feeling that we are the ones discovering this aged place for the first time.

 So far as being a tourist attraction, there’s still a good deal of work to be done.
-There isn’t a single sign explaining what we’re looking at, for example, and of the estimated 169 terraces that are found in its territory, only a fraction have been uncovered.
+There isn’t a single sign explaining what we’re looking at, for example, and of the estimated 169 terraces that are found in its territory, only a fraction have been uncovered and cleaned.
 But the rawness of it – the toads leaping up broken stone stairs, the tree roots gripping ancient walls with arthritic fingers – is what makes it magical.

 A version of this piece was published in Fairfax’s Traveller in November 2011